Shall and will: Derived forms and pronunciation

 Both shall and will come from verbs that had the preterite-present conjugation in Old English (and generally in Germanic), meaning that they were conjugated using the strong preterite form (i.e., the usual past tense form) as the present tense.
 Because of this, like the other modal verbs, they do not take the usual -s in Modern English's third-person singular present; we say she shall and he will – not *she shalls, and not *he wills (except in the sense of "to will" being a synonym of "to want" or "to write into a will").
 Archaically, there were, however, the variants shalt and wilt, which were used with thou.

 Both verbs also have their own preterite (past) forms, namely should and would, which derive from the actual preterites of the Old English verbs (made using the dental suffix that forms the preterites of weak verbs).
 These forms have developed a range of meanings, frequently independent of those of shall and will (as described in the section on should and would below).
 Aside from this, though, shall and will (like the other modals) are defective verbs – they do not have other grammatical forms such as infinitives, imperatives or participles.
 (For instance, I want to will eat something or He's shalling go to sleep do not exist.)

 Both shall and will may be contracted to -'ll, most commonly in affirmative statements where they follow a subject pronoun.
 Their negations, shall not and will not, also have contracted forms: shan't and won't (although shan't is rarely used in North America, and is becoming rarer elsewhere too).

 The pronunciation of will is /wIl/, and that of won't is /woUnt/.
 However shall has distinct weak and strong pronunciations: /ʃəl/ when unstressed, and /ʃæl/ when stressed.
 Shan't is pronounced /ʃɑːnt/ in England, New Zealand, South Africa etc.; in North America (if used) it is pronounced /ʃænt/, and both forms are acceptable in Australia (due to the unique course of the trap–bath split).

 Specific uses of shall or will

-The modal verbs shall and will have been used in the past, and continue to be used, in a variety of meanings.
+The modal verbs shall and will have been used in the past, and continue to be used, with a variety of meanings.
 Although when used purely as future markers they are largely interchangeable (as will be discussed in the following sections), each of the two verbs also has certain specific uses in which it cannot be replaced by the other without change of meaning.

 The most common specific use of shall in everyday English is in questions that serve as offers or suggestions: "Shall I ...?" or "Shall we ...?"
 These are discussed under below.